-Malaysia is known for its delicious street food scene and coffee culture.
-If you like to travel, there are direct flights to more than 30 different countries from Kuala Lumpur.
+Malaysia is also known for its delicious street food scene and coffee culture and if you like to travel, there are direct flights to more than 30 different countries from Kuala Lumpur and Penang international airports.

-With this visa, you can import your current car or buy a car locally, both tax-free.
-After one year, you can withdraw RM50,000 ($11,238) for the purchase of a car, children’s education, medical expenses, or to buy a home.
-It is one of the few places in Asia where you can buy property freehold.
+With the MM2H visa, after one year, you can withdraw RM50,000 ($11,627) for the purchase of a car, your children’s education, medical expenses, or to buy a home.
+Malaysia is one of the few places in Asia where you can buy property freehold.

 The cost of living in Malaysia is a fraction of what it costs in most Western countries.
-And that isn’t because you live in a grass hut without air conditioning in the middle of nowhere…quite the opposite.
+And that isn’t because you live in a grass hut without air conditioning in the middle of nowhere…in fact quite the opposite.
 On $2,500 per month, a couple can live large, without sacrificing life’s little luxuries like massages and eating out.
-An hour massage starts at $15, a pedicure at $13, and a cleaning lady is $3.40 an hour.
-A 2,300-square-foot, modern three-bedroom condo with a pool and small gym, overlooking the Straits of Malacca rents for only $628.
+An hour massage starts at $15, a pedicure at $13, and a cleaning lady is $5 an hour.
+A 2,300-square-foot, modern three-bedroom condo with a pool and small gym, overlooking the Straits of Malacca rents for only $900 per month.

-You’ll get a bargain if you go local and buy most of your groceries at the markets.
-A large bag of local bananas, mangos, papayas, pineapple, and watermelon will only cost about $6.
-Eating out is a pleasure and can be done for as little as $1 for a plate of noodles and $10 for a whole steamed fish.
+You’ll get a bargain if you go local and buy most of your groceries at the wet markets.
+A large bag of local bananas, mangos, papayas, pineapple, and watermelon will only cost about $8.
+Eating out is so much fun and can be done for as little as $2 for a plate of noodles mixed with chicken and vegetables, and $10 for a whole steamed fish.
 Even the fancy international restaurants are more affordable than home.
-In Penang, an island off the west coast of Peninsular Malaysia, you can find set menus with three courses starting at $11.50 and fresh homemade pasta and pizzas from $6.
+In Penang, an island off the west coast of north Peninsular Malaysia, you can find set menus with three courses starting at $12, and fresh homemade pasta and pizzas from $15.

 For years, people from all over Asia have traveled to Malaysia for top-notch healthcare at affordable prices.
 It’s high-quality healthcare at a low cost, so most expats pay out of pocket unless it is something major.
-And many of the doctors were trained in the U.S., UK, or Australia.
-An overall health screening which includes a physical, blood work (43 different tests), exercise stress test, ECG, chest X-ray, abdomen ultrasound, BMI, and a vision test, starts at $125—just the blood work alone would cost more than that in the U.S. A general doctor’s visit is $15 with prescriptions costing even less, and a dental cleaning at a modern office starts at $22.
+The majority of the doctors were trained in the U.S., UK, or Australia and all of them, including the nurses speak very good English.
+An overall health screening which includes a physical, blood work (43 different tests), exercise stress test, ECG, chest X-ray, abdomen ultrasound, BMI, and a vision test, starts at $60—just the blood work alone would cost more than that in the U.S. A general doctor’s visit is $15 with prescriptions costing even less.
+A dental cleaning at a modern friendly office starts at $25.

-There are plenty of international grocery stores around so you won’t have to forfeit your little tastes of home, like good cheese and French wine.
-In all the major cities, there are movie theaters playing the latest Hollywood flicks and fantastic shopping malls to get your retail fix.
+There are plenty of international grocery stores around as well, Tesco is one of the more popular ones, and you don’t have to forfeit your little tastes of home, like good cheese and French wine.
+In all the major cities, there are movie theaters playing the latest Hollywood flicks, and fantastic air-conditioned shopping malls to get your retail fix.

 Making friends and meeting new people in Malaysia is easy.
 The locals are kind and curious about what expats and tourists think of their country.
-They are proud, and second to asking where you are from, is the question, “have you eaten yet?”
-Food is a crucial part of the culture all throughout the country, so it isn’t uncommon for your taxi driver, store clerk, or hair stylist to tell you where to go for the best plate of noodles.
+They are proud of being Malaysian, and second to asking where you are from, is the question, “have you eaten yet?”
+Food is a crucial part of the culture throughout Malaysia, so it isn’t uncommon for your taxi driver, store clerk, or hair stylist to tell you where to go for the best plate of noodles.